-The 2021 regional convention will host two or more large buildings full of INSIDE vendors.
+The 2022 U.P.
+Trappers Convention will host two or more large buildings full of INSIDE vendors.
 Outside, there will be even more vendors!
 Many well-known trapping supply dealers from across the country will be at the convention.
 Many of these top-notch vendors will be offering special “Convention Pricing”.
 This will be your chance to stock up on needed supplies without having to pay shipping and handling, and picking up a trick or two from these trapping greats is totally FREE!

 NOT JUST FOR TRAPPERS